PHILADELPHIA (KYW Newsradio) — Two bullets fired nearly six years apart helped detectives solve a road rage killing in Cheltenham, Montgomery County.

 Back in October 2018, the Honda Civic that 29-year-old Rithina Torn was riding in was nearly hit by a car going the wrong way on a one-way street.

 Both cars kept going.
-When they stopped at a red light, Torn got out and approached the driver of the other car.
+When they stopped at a red light at Dewey Road and Front Street in Cheltenham, Torn got out and approached the driver of the other car.
 That’s when he was shot and killed.

-His death remained unsolved until detectives matched the bullet casing to another one found at a shooting scene behind a Target store in Springfield, Delaware County, in 2024.
+His death remained unsolved until detectives matched the bullet casing to another one found at a shooting scene behind a Target store in Springfield Township, Delaware County, in 2024.

-They determined they were both fired by the same gun, owned by 38-year-old Jihad Henderson, of Philadelphia.
+Investigators determined the bullets in both shootings were fired by the same gun, owned by 38-year-old Jihad Henderson, of Philadelphia.

-Henderson is already behind bars for the Target shooting.
-He is now charged with first-degree murder in Torn’s killing.
+Henderson is already behind bars in Delaware County for the 2024 shooting.
+He is awaiting sentencing.
+Now, Henderson is charged with first-degree murder in Montgomery County in connection with Torn’s killing.